Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

-The in-flight scanning beams\footnote{The term ``scanning beam" refers to the angular response of a single detector to a compact source including both the optical beam and the effects of time domain filtering.
+The in-flight scanning beams\footnote{The term ``scanning beam" refers to the angular response of a single detector to a compact source, including the optical beam and (for HFI) the effects of time domain filtering.
 In the case of HFI, a Fourier filter deconvolves the bolometer/electronics time response and lowpass-filters the data.
 In the case of LFI, the sampling tends to smear signal in the time domain.} of HFI \citep{planck2013-p03c} were measured using observations of Mars.
 Observations of Saturn and Jupiter are used to estimate the near sidelobes and other residuals.
-The HFI bolometers have a complex time response which includes long time constants.
+The HFI bolometers have a complex time response, characterized by multiple time constants.
 To obtain a compact scanning beam, this time behaviour must be deconvolved from the measured timelines.
 The deconvolution algorithm is iterative, allowing an estimate of the parameters of the bolometer transfer function, and forcing the resulting scanning beams to be more compact.
+A spline representation of the beams is used, allowing capture of the near-sidelobe structure down to about -40\,dB from the peak.
+Stacking of multiple crossings of Saturn and Jupiter allows us to obtain high SNR maps of these near sidelobes, and to quantify the level of unmodelled effects.
+The stacked data at 353\,GHz show the presence of skirts in the pattern close to the main beam due to diffraction at the edge of the secondary mirror.
+These skirts could not be measured accurately at lower frequencies with the 2013 data and were not included in the beam representation (Section~\ref{sec:BeamRep}).
+Instead, upper limits to their contribution to the solid angle at each frequency were estimated \citep{planck2013-p03c} to be in the range 0.2 to 0.4\,\%, and were included in the uncertainty budget for the gain calibration and transfer functions.

-A spline representation of the beams is used, allowing capture of the near-sidelobe structure.
-Stacking of multiple crossings of Jupiter allows us to obtain high signal-to-noise ratio maps of these near sidelobes, and to quantify the level of unmodelled effects.
-Such images also reveal clearly sharp ``grating lobes", which are due to so-called dimpling of the telescope reflectors caused by its honeycomb structure.
-The amplitude of these lobes is larger than predicted, indicating mechanical changes in the reflectors after launch; however, the total power contained in these lobes remains negligible in terms of impact on the scientific data, and therefore they are ignored in the scanning beam model.
+At the three highest frequencies, the stacked planet maps also clearly reveal sharp ``grating lobes" due to dimpling of the telescope reflector surfaces into the cells of the internal honeycomb structure \citep{tauber2010b}.
+The amplitude of these lobes is larger than predicted, possibly indicating mechanical changes in the reflectors after launch; however, the total power contained in these lobes remains negligible in terms of impact on the scientific data, and therefore they are ignored in the scanning beam model.